RSR-TG-Info/ZoHlathu/README.md

 from zohlathu import get_lyrics

-song_name = "C. Sanga - Tawnmang Lasi"  # Replace with your request song name lyrics = get_lyrics(song_name) # Get the lyrics
+song_name = "C. Sanga - Tawnmang Lasi"  # Replace with the name of the song you are requested lyrics = get_lyrics(song_name) # Get the lyrics if lyrics:
-if lyrics:
     # Format the response